-We will define a translation surface $(X_r, \mathcal{A}_r)$ for every $r\in \mathbb{K}$ but not in the equivalence class of $(0,0,0,\ldots)$ by modifying the stack of boxes from \autoref{exa:stack_of_boxes}.
-The translation surface $(X_r, \mathcal{A}_r)$ will have exactly one singularity $\sigma_r$ and one rotational component.
-Then we will show that if $\LC(\sigma_r)$ and $\LC(\sigma_{r'})$ are homeomorphic then $r$ and $r'$ are in the same equivalence class.
+We define a translation surface $(X_r, \mathcal{A}_r)$ for every $r\in \mathbb{K}$ but not in the equivalence class of $(0,0,0,\ldots)$ by modifying the stack of boxes from \autoref{exa:stack_of_boxes}.
+The translation surface $(X_r, \mathcal{A}_r)$ will have exactly one singularity $\sigma_r$ and this singularity will have one rotational component.
+Then we show that if $\LC(\sigma_r)$ and $\LC(\sigma_{r'})$ are homeomorphic then $r$ and $r'$ are in the same equivalence class.
 This proves the statement since there are uncountably many equivalence classes in $\mathbb{K}$.

 Let $r=(r_n)\in \mathbb{K}$ but not in the equivalence class of $(0,0,0,\ldots)$.
 Recall the stack of boxes from \autoref{exa:stack_of_boxes} and choose the two sequences $H$ and $W$ by $h_n = 1$ and $w_n = 2^{-n}$ for every $n\in \mathbb{N}$.
 We modify the stack of boxes by gluing in additional rectangles, depending on $r$: Consider vertical geodesic segments $v_n$ of length $2^{-2n}$ starting at each $A_n$ for $n\geq 2$ (see \autoref{fig_stack_of_boxes_with_vertical_line_segments}).
 For each $n \geq 2$ with $r_n=1$, we cut open along $v_n$ and glue the two sides of the slit $v_n$ to the two vertical sides of a rectangle of width $1$, then we identify the top and bottom of the rectangle.
 We call the resulting translation surface $(X_r, \mathcal{A}_r)$.
-As in \autoref{exa:stack_of_boxes}, it has finite area and a compact metric completion.
-Furthermore, the translation surface has still one singularity $\sigma_r$ and one rotational component isometric to $(0,\infty)$.
+As in \autoref{exa:stack_of_boxes}, it has one singularity $\sigma_r$ and one rotational component isometric to $(0,\infty)$.
 Hence the spaces $\LT(\sigma_r)$ are homeomorphic for all $r$.